 Special Purpose Business Entities

 The core of any successful business is its ongoing operations, including its manufacturing of goods or provision of services to its customers, financial dealings with lenders and suppliers, and marketing to prospective customers.
-Most potential legal liability which a business encounters is associated with its core business.
-Lawsuits are likely to arise from financial transactions or from business interactions with third parties, such as customers, clients, or suppliers.
+Most potential legal liability that a business encounters is associated with its core business.
+Lawsuits arise from financial transactions or from business interactions with third parties, such as customers, clients, or suppliers.

-Business assets are vulnerable if they are owned by the same legal entity that operates the core business because a judgment against that business entity will threaten the same assets and thereby jeopardize business operations.
-Business asset protection starts by separating the ownership of essential business assets from core business operations which are susceptible to lawsuits.
-A core operating business can use essential assets even if the legal titles to the same assets are owned in the name of a different legal entity (such as a different LLC or corporation).
+Business assets are vulnerable if they are owned by the same legal entity that operates the core business because a judgment against that business entity will threaten the core assets and jeopardize business operations.
+Business asset protection starts by separating the ownership of essential business assets from core business operations.
+An operating business can use essential assets even if the legal titles to the same assets are owned by a different legal entity (such as a different LLC or corporation).

 The non-core entities which own business assets are often referred to as “special purpose entities” (“SPE”).
 Their special purpose is to own, hold, and maintain assets that are essential to an operating business.
 An SPE can have legal title to real estate, intellectual property, equipment, or even accounts receivable.
 The SPE may lease or license its assets to the core business, and the core business pays the SPE for asset use in periodic payments of rent or license fees.
 These lease or license payments are tax-deductible by the core business entity and are income to the SPE.
 A judgment against the core operating business should not endanger the assets owned by these special purpose entities.

 To be effective, a business plan needs to separate business assets from the core business early in its business history and before threatened litigation.
 A business’s assignment of its assets to a separate entity can be attacked as a fraudulent transfer if it appears that the business planning was undertaken primarily to place the business assets outside the reach of creditors.
-Also, transfers of assets from a core business to an SPE after a business has grown may accelerate taxation of income.
+Also, transfers of assets from a core business to an SPE after a business has grown may have adverse tax consequences.
 If the business has depreciated the asset, or if the asset has appreciated (such as land), then the transfer to an SPE may accelerate taxation of the amount by which the asset’s value at the time of transfer exceeds its adjusted tax basis.

-Small business owners often underestimate the value of their intellectual property, including trademarks, copyrights, and patents.
+Small business owners often underestimate the value of their intellectual property, especially their website domain and website content.
 A business’s intellectual property may have little value to a third party or creditor, but the same intellectual property is essential to the debtor’s business.
-The debtor’s business could be forced to shut down if a judgment creditor levied upon essential patents, trademarks, or other intangible property.
+The debtor’s business could be forced to shut down its website if a judgment creditor levied upon a web domain or other intellectual property including patents and trademarks.

-Some business owners warehouse large amounts of cash in business checking accounts.
-A judgment creditor will move quickly to garnish all business financial accounts.
+Some business owners keep large amounts of cash in business checking accounts.
+A creditor with a judgment against a business will move quickly to garnish all business financial accounts.
 Bank garnishments are the easiest way for a creditor to execute a money judgment against a business.
 A business concerned about a potential lawsuit should keep just enough cash on hand to pay immediate obligations such as employee salaries and vendor payments.
 Surplus cash can be distributed to business owners in the normal course of business.
 It is important to demonstrate a history of distributed profits or salary to owners because there will be fraudulent transfer issues if a business makes a one-time distribution to owners of a large amount of accumulated business cash in the face of litigation.

 Office Furniture and Special Use Equipment